io-gui/io/docs/getting-started.md

 ## Change Functions

 Change functions are automatically called when properties change.
-If `[propName]Changed(value, oldValue)` function is defined, it will be called when corresponding property changes.
+If `[propName]Changed(event)` function is defined, it will be called when corresponding property changes.
+Alternatively, you can define a generic `propChanged(event)` function instead and get property name from the event detail.

-If property value is an object, `[propName]Mutated()` function will be called immediately after object mutation (see data-flow requirements).
+If property value is an object, `[propName]Mutated()` function will be called immediately after object mutation (see [data-flow requirements](#doc=learn-more#data-flow)).

 Lastly, `changed()` function will be called **after** all of the property-specific change/mutation functions are called.